-Join Ray Villalobos for an in-depth discussion in this video Using the exercise files for this course, part of Learn AngularJS 2: The Basics.
+Join Ray Villalobos for an in-depth discussion in this video Using the exercise files for this course, part of Learning AngularJS 2 (2016).

 - [Voiceover] Angular JS 2, The Basics doesn't use an Exercise Files folder.
 However, I've prepared a GitHub repo at this URL with all the necessary files so that you can work with the videos in this course.
 If you don't want to go through any complex installations, you can jump into our practice environments where all the setup has been done for you.
 If you do want to install the files on your machine, you're going to need to be familiar with Git and GitHub, as well as installing NPM modules.

 I've got a couple of courses that could walk you through that, including Up and Running with NPM, the Node Package Manager, as well as Up and Running with Git and GitHub.
 So make sure you watch those courses before watching this one.
 If you do need to install Node.js and Git, you need to go to this website where you can get Git for your platform.
 It's a pretty easy installation.
 You click on the link and go through a regular installer, and installing Git on a PC is especially useful because it gives you a shell that you can use that is more similar to a regular Unix shell called GitBash.